dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 * The value of n must be fixed in advance.
 * p must be the same from trial to trial.
 * The trials must be independent.

+3. This part of the book defined conditional probabilities, indepenedence, and the multiplication rule.
+The additional rule was introduced for mutually exclusive events.